 At this university, various industry-academia-government collaborations are being carried out.
 At the Utsunomiya Campus, efforts are being made to take advantage of the fact that there are many companies with cutting-edge technology in Tochigi Prefecture, and at the Hachioji Campus, efforts are being made to improve the academic, cultural, and industrial networks in the Tama area.
 We are trying to activate it.

-If you are a company, government, local government, research institution, etc. who wish to have Industry-Academia-Government Collaboration, Community Partnership, event co-sponsorship, lecture request, coverage request, etc., please contact us using the form below.
+If you are a company, government, local government, research institution, etc. who would like to request industry-academia-government Industry-Academia-Government Collaboration, Community Engagement, event cosponsorship, lecture requests, interview requests, etc., please contact us using the form below.

 Introducing the outline and characteristics of each faculty and the faculty members belonging to each faculty.